mritunjaysharma394/vowpal-wiki/Feature-Hashing-and-Extraction.md

 ### Ensuring the hash is large enough

 The hash table, by default, can hold 2^18 or 262144 entries.
 For many problems this is plenty but in some cases, more space is needed to avoid collisions.
 To count unique features after hashing, add the parameter `--readable_model <fname>` then use `wc -l <fname>`.
-The value of the -b parameter should be set to the nearest power of two.
+Calculate the nearest power of two to the result and use this to set the -b parameter.